-- iii.
-Have no more than 43 percent of the lots with the minimum size of 7,000 square feet. - iv.
-Subsection G.1.a.ii, above, shall not apply to new land divisions that are in an urban land use plan classification and adjacent to the b.
-Buffer Areas.
+iii.
+Have no more than 43 percent of the lots with the minimum size of iv.
+Subsection G.1.a.ii, above, shall not apply to new land divisions that are in an urban land use plan classification and adjacent to the